Bilbottom/sql-learning-materials/docs/challenging-sql-problems/challenging-sql-problems.md

 ---

+## Questions by topic

+To see the questions grouped by topic, head over to the [topics page](topics.md).

+---

 ## Looking for more?

 The repo [Bilbottom/sql-models](https://github.com/Bilbottom/sql-models) has a collection of custom SQL models, some of which come with exercises.